CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/pun-geometric-2010/index.md

   in the similar manner.
 According to the histogram distribution in each block, the watermark is extracted.
-Experimental results show that the proposed scheme is highly robust against JPEG compression, geometric attacks and some common signal processing, and it outperforms the existing methods in term of robustness.
+Experimental results show that the proposed scheme is highly robust against JPEG compression, geometric attacks and some common signal processing, and it outperforms the existing methods in term of robustness.</div>
 ---